Reflecting Upon Irreducible Mind

 (e.g. the naturalist neo-lamarckian view of evolution

-offers other evolutionary model without the need to use the concept of darwinian
+offers other evolutionary model without the need to use the concept of

-natural selection).
+darwinian natural selection).

 Natural

-selection is perhaps better (and is quite often) described as "Survival of
+selection is perhaps better (and is quite often) described as "Survival

-DNA or by self-made changes in lamarckian ways.
-The net end result is the
+mutations in the DNA or by self-made changes in lamarckian ways.
+The net

-same.
-So, what is this "other demands from the environment" other than "natural
+end result is the same.
+So, what is this "other demands from the environment"

-selection" that Jime talks about?
+other than "natural selection" that Jime talks about?
 He didn't name one.
-And I do not know of

-any... (and certainly they are not to be found in lamarckism either).
+And I do not know of any... (and certainly they are not to be found in lamarckism

 Also,